-Statement of duties/ The Chief Financial Officer deputised/assisted by the Service responsibilities of each treasury / submitting budgets and budget variations relevant post recommending clauses, treasury management policy, practices for approval, reviewing the same regularly and monitoring compliance • determining Prudential Indicators and Treasury Management Strategy including the Annual Investment Strategy submitting regular treasury management policy reports receiving and reviewing management information reports reviewing the performance of the treasury management function and promoting best value reviews ensuring the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function ensuring the adequacy of internal audit and liaising with external audit recommending the appointment of external service providers determining long-term capital financing and investment decisions decisions The Chief Financial Officer has delegated powers to determine and undertake the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments Chief Accountant execution of transactions adherence to agreed policies and practices on a day to day basis maintaining relationships with third parties and external service providers monitoring performance on a day to day basis submitting management information reports to the responsible officer identifying and recommending opportunities for improved practices Finance Business Partner Check daily cash flow and agree dealing - liaise with the Chief Accountant on adherence to daily requirements Ensure adherence to Council's lending list.
-Check monthly treasury management reconciliation and Check monthly treasury management reconciliation and controls.
-Preparation of daily and long term cash flow projections.
-Dealing and recording of deals.
+The Chief Financial Officer deputised/assisted by the Service Director of Finance and Strategic Housing

+- submitting budgets and budget variations - recommending clauses, treasury management policy, practices for approval, reviewing the same regularly and monitoring compliance - determining Prudential Indicators and Treasury Management Strategy including the Annual Investment Strategy - submitting regular treasury management policy reports - receiving and reviewing management information reports - reviewing the performance of the treasury management function and promoting best value reviews - ensuring the adequacy of treasury management resources and skills, and the effective division of responsibilities within the treasury management function - ensuring the adequacy of internal audit and liaising with external audit - recommending the appointment of external service providers - determining long-term capital financing and investment decisions - The Chief Financial Officer has delegated powers to determine and undertake the most appropriate form of borrowing from the approved sources, and to make the most appropriate form of investments in approved instruments

+- execution of transactions - adherence to agreed policies and practices on a day to day basis - maintaining relationships with third parties and external service providers - monitoring performance on a day to day basis - submitting management information reports to the responsible officer - identifying and recommending opportunities for improved practices

+- Check daily cash flow and agree dealing liaise with the Chief Accountant on adherence to daily requirements - Ensure adherence to Council's lending list. - Check monthly treasury management reconciliation and controls. - Preparation of daily and long term cash flow projections. - Dealing and recording of deals.

-Completion of CHAPS forms.
-Maintenance of treasury management controls and documentation Agreement of treasury management receipts and pursuit of any late payments Case Management Officer recording treasury management transactions, reconciling treasury management transactions with the financial ledger recording/reconciling counterparty documentation Downloading banking transactions daily to form the daily cashflow
+- Completion of CHAPS forms. - Maintenance of treasury management controls and documentation - Agreement of treasury management receipts and pursuit of any late payments

+Case Management Officer

+- · recording treasury management transactions, - reconciling treasury management transactions with the financial ledger - recording/reconciling counterparty documentation - Downloading banking transactions daily to form the daily cashflow